Information about bus controllers, including the eligibility criteria, the bus controller allowance, and forms required to change a bus controller.

 - Bus controller allowance

 - Bus controller resources

-An online training course that helps Bus Controllers (for daily school buses) carry out their roles and responsibilities is now available.
+Daily Bus is an online training course that helps bus controllers (for daily school buses) carry out their roles and responsibilities is now available.

 It will take approximately 40 minutes to complete the course, and you can choose to complete this course over a period of time.
 Your progress will be saved so when you log in again you can pick up where you left off.

-Please note: this training course is designed for Bus Controllers at schools served by the Ministry’s daily school bus service.
-A training module for Bus Controllers at Directly Resourced (DR) and Māori-medium schools (MMS) will be developed.
+Please note, this training course is designed for bus controllers at schools served by the Ministry’s daily school bus service.
+A training module for bus controllers at directly resourced and Māori-medium schools will be developed.

 To access the training course: